-- 3.1 Identify, select and use appropriate cognitive and practical skills, methods and procedures to address problems and complete tasks. - 3.2 Demonstrate an ability to communicate critical information in a variety of forms. - 3.3 Demonstrate a factual, procedural and theoretical knowledge and understanding of concepts applicable to the study of the humanities, religion, philosophy, social sciences, education, languages and linguistics. - 3.4 Demonstrate an awareness of different perspectives and approaches within the study of humanities, religion, philosophy, social sciences, education, languages and linguistics.
+- 3.1 Identify, select and use appropriate cognitive and practical skills, methods and procedures to address problems and complete tasks. - 3.2 Demonstrate an ability to communicate critical information in a variety of forms. - 3.3 Demonstrate a factual, procedural and theoretical knowledge and understanding of concepts applicable to the study of the subject areas included within the Foundation Year's progression routes. - 3.4 Demonstrate an awareness of different perspectives and approaches within the study of subject areas included within the Foundation Year's progression routes.